A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

-\paragraph{Minting} An investor submits a mint request to the position-management module (Action~1, Fig.~\ref{fig:general_schema_synth}).
-The protocol then queries the oracle for reference prices of both the collateral and the target synthetic asset (Action~2).
-The investor posts collateral to the collateral vault (Action~3).
-Once risk constraints are validated, the protocol mints the synthetic asset and credits it to the investor (Action~4).
-Minting defines both the number of synthetic units issued and the corresponding debt, valued at the synthetic’s reference price; together, these determine the position’s economic exposure.
+\paragraph{Minting} A trader initiates a synthetic position by submitting a mint request to the protocol’s position-management module (Action~1, Fig.~\ref{fig:synthetic-position-sequence}).
+The protocol then requests the relevant reference prices from the oracle (Action~2), while the trader provides collateral to the collateral vault (Action~3).
+Before minting can proceed, the protocol validates the applicable collateralization constraints (Action~4), using both the posted collateral and the reference prices as inputs (Actions~5--6).

-\paragraph{Continuous risk monitoring} After issuance, the clearinghouse continuously tracks each position’s collateralization ratio (CR), the value of posted collateral relative to outstanding debt, based on oracle price updates (Action~5).
-Protocols enforce a minimum collateral ratio to preserve solvency.
-When a position approaches this threshold, the investor can restore its safety by adding collateral, reducing exposure through partial repayment or burn, or both.
-If the CR falls below the minimum, the liquidation is triggered: the protocol (or external liquidators, where applicable) burns synthetic units to retire debt and sells collateral to cover shortfalls (Action~6), returning any remaining collateral after costs (Action~7).
-Positions that remain solvent continue unchanged (Action~8).
+If the required collateralization conditions are satisfied, the protocol approves minting and credits the synthetic asset to the trader (Actions~7--8).
+Otherwise, the mint request is rejected or additional collateral is required (Action~7', alternative branch).
+Minting determines both the quantity of synthetic units issued and the corresponding debt position, valued at the synthetic asset’s reference price; together, these define the position’s economic exposure.

+\paragraph{Position monitoring} After issuance, the protocol continuously monitors the health of each open position by checking its collateralization ratio (CR), i.e. the value of posted collateral relative to the outstanding synthetic debt, using updated oracle prices (Action~9).
+As long as the position remains compliant with the protocol’s collateral requirements, it stays open (Action~10).
+If instead the position becomes under-collateralized, liquidation may be triggered (Action~10', alternative branch), and any residual collateral is returned to the trader when available (Action~11).

+More generally, protocols enforce a minimum collateral ratio to preserve solvency.
+When a position approaches this threshold, the trader may restore safety by adding collateral, partially repaying the debt, burning synthetic units, or combining these actions.
+We abstract here from implementation-specific details, such as protocol-specific liquidation penalties or auction-based liquidation procedures.

-\paragraph{Redemption} To close a healthy position, the investor repays the debt by burning the synthetic asset (Action~9).
-Once the debt is extinguished, the protocol unlocks the collateral (Action~10) and returns it to the investor (Action~11).
-At redemption, any remaining profit or loss, after redemption fees, stability charges, and execution costs, is realized and reflected in the investor’s final proceeds.
+\paragraph{Redemption} To close a healthy position, the trader submits a redemption request and repays the outstanding debt by burning the corresponding synthetic asset (Action~12).
+Once the debt has been extinguished, the protocol unlocks the collateral (Action~13) and returns it to the trader (Action~14).
+At redemption, any remaining profit or loss, net of redemption fees, stability charges, and execution costs, is realized and reflected in the trader’s final proceeds.